310mc/https-310mc.github.io-tl/source/_posts/idol_story/hinata_1.md

 I do wish the agency could promote us instead, though~

-Ah, no, I’m not criticising them or anything.
+Ah, no, I’m not criticizing them or anything.

 I dunno about the big guns in the agency, but I know *you’ve* been spreading our name all over, Producer.